Diabetes Online CME/CE Education

 | Questions: | Contact the Clinical Training Team for any questions. |

-This webinar will introduce the Early Tracking of Childhood Health Determinants (ETCHED) study, a prospective life-course cohort focused on understanding the early origins of chronic disease.
-Participants will learn how ETCHED enrolls Hispanic and American Indian/Alaska Native (AI/AN) pregnant women and follows their children through childhood and adolescence to examine long-term health outcomes.
-The session will highlight how biological, environmental, and social exposures during fetal development and early postnatal life influence the risk of obesity, diabetes, fatty liver disease, and cardiovascular disease.
-With a focus on populations disproportionately affected by these conditions, this webinar will explore how findings from ETCHED can inform early prevention strategies and contribute to reducing health disparities across the life course.
+The Early Tracking of Childhood Health Determinants (ETCHED) study is a prospective life-course cohort that enrolls Hispanic and American Indian/Alaska Native (AI/AN) pregnant women and their offspring.
+ETCHED investigates how biological, environmental, and social exposures during fetal development and early postnatal life influence the risk of obesity, diabetes, fatty liver disease, and cardiovascular disease across childhood and adolescence.
+The study focuses on populations at disproportionately high risk for obesity and related metabolic conditions.

 Save the Dates for Live CME/CE Sessions